 2 Guns (2013)

-2 guns movie poster2 Guns is not my type of movie because it isn’t sure what it wants to be.
+2 Guns is not my type of movie because it isn’t sure what it wants to be.
 It doesn’t take itself too seriously, but it contains relationships between the characters that seem meaningful.
 At times, it’s a terrible drama.
 At times, it’s a comedy that isn’t funny.
 At times, it’s a lame attempt at a shoot ’em up in Quentin Tarantino style.
 Its lead actors are all over the place.
 In short, it’s a movie that doesn’t know what it wants to be.
 It’s also a movie that wastes the talents of two great actors, Denzel Washington (Training Day, American Gangster) and Mark Wahlberg (Shooter, The Italian Job).
 It’s a little ironic because this was Washington’s first movie since his outstanding performance in Flight and the last movie Wahlberg shot before his outstanding performance in Lone Survivor.
 I wouldn’t go so far as to say it’s a movie that either of these actors wishes they had not done, but it is a movie that I wish they hadn’t done.

 Continue reading 2 Guns (2013)